george24601/notes/devOps/k8s/spring_int.md

     }
 }
 ```

-if you want to check the logs of a pod you can use the kubectl log

-Kubernetes services perform health checks on the default pod port and endpoint "/".
-If you don't have that endpoint mapped or if it's secured, you need to include livenessProbe and readinessProbe configuration

-# Spring cloud integration

 This discovery feature is also used by the Spring Cloud Kubernetes Ribbon or Zipkin projects to fetch respectively the list of the endpoints defined for an application to be load balanced or the Zipkin servers available to send the traces or spans.